-There is nothing better than attending a sports event in Chicago.
-Whether it is the Bears, Bulls, Blackhawks, Cubs or even The Sox, Chicago is known for having their die-hard fans.
+If there is one thing we are known for, it is Chicago Sports.
+Whether it is the Bears, Bulls, Blackhawks, Cubs or White Sox, Chicago is known for having their die-hard fans.
 Enjoy a sports event at one of the local venues during your visit to Chicago easily accessible from the W Chicago-City Center.

 As one of Chicago's most famous landmarks, Soldier Field was developed in 1919 as a memorial to soldiers.
 Soldier Field is used as a venue for many events but more recently known as the home of the Bears.
 The Bears moved from their prior location of Wrigley Field in September of 1971 and had their first game in the renovated field on September 29, 2003.

 |United Center (Home of Chicago basketball and hockey) - Distance: 2.3 miles

 Labeled as the largest arena in the United States, The United Center hosts over 200 events each year.
 Since its opening in 1994, it has also had over 20 million visitors.
 In Chicago, it is most well known as the home to our Chicago Blackhawks hockey team and the Chicago Bulls basketball team.

 US Cellular Field (Home of the Chicago baseball) - Distance: 4.9 miles